pyeventsourcing/eventsourcing/docs/topics/domain.rst

 everything.
 But after some time, the desire grows to find a way to say this once.
-These two feelings, of a reversal of setting values from self onto a method argument, and of saying everything three times, were resolved by the introduction of the `@event` decorator as a more `:ref:`declarative syntax <Declarative syntax>`.
+These two feelings, of a reversal of setting values from self onto a method argument, and of saying everything three times, were resolved by the introduction of the ``@event`` decorator as a more :ref:`declarative syntax <Declarative syntax>`.
 One criticism of this design is that it is "command sourcing" and not "event sourcing", because it is the command method arguments that are being used as the attributes of the event.
-If may be "command sourcing" but it is certainly "event sourcing".
-Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain.
-The declarative syntax implemented by the `@event` decorator can be used by methods that are called by other commands which are not so decorated and so do not trigger events that are simply comprised of the method arguments.
-And the methods decorated with the `@event` decorator can be expressed as "private" methods, and as such not part of the aggregate's "public" command and query interface that will be used by the application.
+If may sometimes be "command sourcing" but then it is certainly also event sourcing.
+Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain and received by the domain model.
+The ``@event`` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by other commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so that there is event sourcing" but not command sourcing.
+The important thing here is to separate out the work of the command, if indeed there is any work, from the definition and triggering of the aggregate event, and from the aggregate's projection of the aggregate event into the aggregate state.

 Returning to the example aggregate event classes, the aggregate :class:`~eventsourcing.domain.Aggregate.Created` class represents